-The SRS indicator alerts you to a potential problem with your airbags or seat belt tensioners.
+The SRS indicator alerts you to a potential problem with your airbag system components.

 When you turn the ignition switch to the ON (II) position, this indicator comes on briefly then goes off.
 This tells you the system is working properly.